openprov/ssi-consultancy/InteroperabilityTestHarness.md

   def compare(self, canonical_file, canonical_format, file, format):
     As above, for provcompare.
 ```

-**Implementation - prov_interop.provpy.comparator**

-* ProvPyComparator
-  - Defines LOCAL_FORMATS, mapping standards.PROVX ("provx") to "xml", the format specification expected by prov-compare.
-  - configure checks for "FORMAT1", "FORMAT2", "FILE1" and "FILE2" in "arguments" configuration value.
-  - convert has signature matching Comparator.compare.
-  - compare does not capture standard input or output - these are just left to be printed as-is.
-  - compare uses file1 and file2 extensions and LOCAL_FORMATS to get values for prov-compare's -f FORMAT1 and -F FORMAT2 command-line values.
-* ProvToolboxComparator
-  - Not implemented, as does not yet exist.
-* Tests - prov_interop.tests.provpy.test_comparator
-  - ProvPyComparatorTestCase
-    - Uses prov_interop.tests.provpy.prov-compare-dummy.py script which mimics return codes of prov-compare.

 Command-line comparators, invoked by these classes, need to exit with a non-zero exit code in case of a non-equivalent pair of files being given, or another error arising (e.g. no such file).
 The error code for a non-equivalent pair should differ from that for other errors (e.g. missing input file). prov-compare satisfies this requirement.